-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Huron Community Financial Services, Inc. as of December 31, 2013 and 2012 and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Huron Community Financial Services, Inc. as of December 31, 2014 and 2013, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-Plante i Moran, PLLC
+Plante & Moran, PLLC